Tongue-and-groove pliers: Design

-They have serrated jaws generally set 45 to 60 degrees from the handles.
+Tongue-and-groove pliers have serrated jaws generally set 45 to 60 degrees from the handles.
 The lower jaw can be moved to a number of positions by sliding along a tracking section under the upper jaw.
 An advantage of this design is that the pliers can adjust to a number of sizes without the distance in the handle growing wider.
-These pliers often have long handles—commonly 9.5 to 12 inches long—for increased leverage.
+These pliers often have long handles—commonly 240 to 300 mm (9.5 to 12 inches) long—for increased leverage.
 The weight of the tool can also vary, depending on the material used.

-Uses

-Tongue-and-groove pliers are commonly used for turning and holding nuts and bolts, gripping irregularly shaped objects, and clamping materials.
-It is also possible to rotate objects while keeping them in one position.